 When we feel safer, our defensiveness decreases.
 It becomes much easier to admit our mistakes.

-When we feel empathy for ourselves, we can access empathy for others.
+When we feel empathy for ourselves, we can access patience for ourselves and others.

 Mindful Self-Compassion Training

 With all of the proven benefits of self-compassion, Kristin Neff and Paul Gilbert created a Mindful Self Compassion Training course to teach self-compassion skills.
 It’s an eight-week course designed to help people who struggle with high shame and self-criticism.